neha-kay/Kiko-plus/about.md

 __Optimizing / Engineering Life__

-…as opposed to simply letting it happen.
+. . .as opposed to simply letting it happen.

 __Future plans / future trajectory__